sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 Each artifact—from original portraits to family mementos and his instruments—offered a tangible link to his extraordinary legacy.
 Standing where such remarkable creativity once flourished served as a powerful reminder of human potential and genius, particularly poignant in our current era as we navigate the relationship between artificial intelligence and human capability.

-This experience once again made me realize why I fundamentally disagree with those who claim AI can replicate such creative work
-(or even worse, creativity comes from sheer randomness).
-My opposition stems from two convictions: first, it's simply not true from a scientific and logical standpoint, and I can easily show why using arguments and reasoning.
-But (way) more importantly, <font class="emph">AI cannot touch our souls—a truth that, while not empirically provable, resonates far more deeply and compellingly, I mean more compelling than proof</font> (because proof can prove only so much).
-There's an authenticity to human creativity that cannot be simulated or replicated.
-(I know) Those who suggest otherwise fundamentally misunderstand both the nature of AI and the essence of human artistic expression.

 <div class="img-container">
 <img src="/resource/trips/2024-12 Lyon & Salzburg/IMG_5350.jpg">